Shilpa Shetty: Further recognition and Celebrity Big Brother (2007–2009)

-2007 proved to be Shetty's most successful year at the box office.
+2007 proved to be another successful year for Shetty.
 Her first release, Life in a...
-Metro, received highly positive critical reviews and became the first Bollywood movie to premiere at Leicester Square, London.
-The film performed well at the box office and was declared a semi-hit within three weeks of release.
-Additionally, the film was critically acclaimed and Shetty's performance was appreciated, with Rajeev Masand of CNN-IBN writing: "It's a terrific performance and unquestionably Shetty's best to date".
-Her second release, alongside three Deols (Dharmendra, Sunny and Bobby), the family drama Apne, was also a box office success.
+Metro, received widespread critical acclaim and became the first Bollywood film to premiere at Leicester Square, London.
+She portrayed a woman in an unhappy marriage opposite Kay Kay Menon and Shiney Ahuja.
+Shetty's performance was widely appreciated: Rajeev Masand noted: "It's a terrific performance and unquestionably Shetty's best to date".
+Raja Sen stated, "This is Shilpa's best-ever performance, nuanced and real, raw enough to feel".
+The film was a surprise commercial success at the box office.
+Her second release, alongside three Deols (Dharmendra, Sunny and Bobby), the family drama Apne, was also a major box office success.
+She played Sunny's wife in the film.
+In 2008, Shetty had a special dance appearance in Dostana.
+Following this, she took a hiatus from acting in films.